 - Homeworld has the Bentusi, who, in a variant, don't sell the actual weapons, only the designs to build it.
 In the first game they supply the player with the designs of the ion cannon, either the drone weapons or the defensive shield (depending on the player's choice for a race), and the hull structure needed to build carriers and cruisers.
 Also, the backstory of Cataclysm has them sell the Somtaaw the designs for a downgraded variant of their own fighter design, and in-game allowed the player to built the actual fighter for the final battle.

-- Mann Co. of Team Fortress 2.
-For some bizarre reason, they actually get flak from activist groups for selling guns to the 9 playable mercenaries, although the activists don't ever get far before getting beaten to death by CEO Saxton Hale.
+- Team Fortress 2: For some bizarre reason (most likely a smear campaign from the mayor of Teufort) they get flak from activist groups for selling guns to the 9 playable mercenaries, although the activists don't ever get far before getting beaten to death by CEO Saxton Hale.

 - Marcus Kincaid in Borderlands and Borderlands 2.
 Marcus sells guns, ammo, grenades, and grenade mods to whoever has money.
 He's even got a series of gun and ammo vending machines all over the planet!
 He's ridiculously unscrupulous, arming Vault Hunters like the player character, innocent security-conscious civilians, and insane Bandits alike.
 Most of his inventory is ripped directly from the hands of dead adventurers, and he threatens to have you killed if you buy from anyone else.
 Oh, and no refunds, ever.